GriffinMichalak/connect-4-ai/README.md

 # Connect 4 AI Agents

 Connect-4 is a two-player board game in which players take turns placing chips into a 7 row × 6 column board until a player wins.
 Wins occur when a player has aligned four consecutive pieces vertically, horizontally, or diagonally.
-By utilizing Heuristics, Minimax, Q-learning, and Monte Carlo Tree Search, we aim to build and evaluate four models that consistently outperform human players.
+By utilizing Heuristics, Minimax, Q-learning, and Monte Carlo Tree Search, we aim to build and evaluate four models that consistently outperform human players

 ## 🎯 Project Overview
 This project implements and compares various AI algorithms to play the populate board game Connect 4.
 Here, we provide a platform to understand the pros adn cons of different AI models to solve the game.
 To demonstrate our models, we built a Graphical UI with Python's Pygame.
-We support the following three modes: human vs human, human vs AI, and AI vs AI.
+We support the following three modes: human vs human, human vs AI, and AI vs AI

 ## ✨ Features